Mizo people: Other Religions

+Other small religious groups also exist, including those that follow Hinduism, Islam, and Buddhism, listed in order of adherent size.

 Calendar

 The Mizo have their own calendars which is a lunar calendar.
 They have 12 months in a year.
 They are:Pawlkut Thla, Ramtuk Thla, Vau Thla, Ṭomir Thla, Nikir Thla, Vawkhniahzawn Thla, Thiṭin Thla/Thlazing/Thlado, Mimkut Thla, Khuangchawi Thla, Sahmulphah Thla and Pawltlak Thla.

 Socio-political developments

 Inner Line

 The Inner Line is a former British colonial policy instituted in 1873 and applied to the territory of Mizoram in 1904.
 Historically the system was to demarcate political participation and governance systems of excluded territories and partially excluded territories.
 In the post-colonial era the Inner Line remained but transitioned into a boundary which restricts free entry into the state.
 It further prevents non-Mizos from acquiring any land, property or business in the state to avoid displacement of the local people.
 The policy is supported due to the fear of chim ral (lit. 'submerged into extinction') and tribal populations becoming a minority, such as the case in Tripura.